Installation

 Examples:

-export OMOP_EMB_BACKEND=postgres
+export OMOP_EMB_BACKEND=pgvector

 export OMOP_EMB_BACKEND=faiss